EnochPoon/Python-Course/public/lessons/lesson01.md

 Let's start off by learning how to use the Python Shell.

 We will start by learning how to use numbers and basic mathematical functions: `+` for addition, `-` for subtraction, `*` for multiplication, `/` for division.
-Type each of these lines below into the Python Shell and determine what is returned after each line is entered (Do not type the characters `>>>`, as those are just to tell you to input something in the shell.
-Do not type in the `_____` either, as those are just placeholders for the resulting values; just type in the mathematical expression that follows each `>>>`)
+Type the expression that follows each of the `>>>` in the Python Shell and see the results.

 ```python
 >>> 3 + 5